ph20Eoow/deep-threat-model/README.md

 - [pydantic-ai](https://github.com/pydantic/pydantic-ai)

 ## Contributing
 All kind of contributions are welcome.
 I don't have any "Developer Guide" at this moment.
-For any breaking changes, feel free to create an issue and leave your thoughts there.
+For any breaking changes, feel free to create an issue and leave your thoughts there; Feature requests are welcome too.

 ## License
 This project is licensed under the MIT License